rDock/2006.2

 loaded from an external PDB file, independently from the main receptor model,

-by adding a SECTION SOLVENT
+by adding a SECTION SOLVENT to

 the system definition file.
 The user has fine control over the flexibility of